 The thing I enjoy the most about the IB was the amazing teachers I had.
 IB teachers are often passionate and believe in the IB philosophy.
 I was lucky enough to have teachers that were always willing to go beyond what was required of them to help me understand things, even going beyond the syllabus.
 Moreover, although painful at the time, I think the IAs and the EE were a very fun part of the IB since they gave me the opportunity to focus on some particular aspects of many different subjects and explore ideas in an original way.
 For example, for my Philosophy IA I took the lyrics of a Spanish rap song as the starting point of an essay about free will and determinism!

 What was the most challenging part of the IB?

 I think the hardest part of the IB was to balance out all the workload from the different subjects, CAS, TOK and EE, together with university applications and having a social life!
-One needs to learn how to manage their time well, specially when it comes to working on the IAs since the deadlines tend to me around the same time of the year and trying to finish everything at the same time can be quite overwhelming.
+One needs to learn how to manage their time well, especially when it comes to working on the IAs since the deadlines tend to be around the same time of the year and trying to finish everything at the same time can be quite overwhelming.

 What did you do for your CAS and EE?

 For my CAS I did lots of activities.
 I was very lucky to attend a school that offered many different social services.
 Among them, I was the coordinator of an activity called “High School Science” that provided students in rural India with the material and supervision they needed to conduct the sciences experiments required by their syllabus.
 I also coordinated a campus service called “Lights and Sounds” which provided my peer students with the technical support they required for their plays and musical performances.
 I was also a Mathematics tutor, played basketball, taekwondo, gave occasional violin performances and was part of the fire-fighting team that made sure fires did not spread around the campus!
 During my first year of IB (when I had more time) I also attended an orphanage weekly where we organised games for HIV positive kids.